 - “I continue to be impressed by the professionalism, competence and desire to get it right of the people associated with law enforcement in Adams County.”

-- “Thank you for the opportunity to participate in the first Adams County Citizens Academy.
-Not only did I come away with a new respect for the legal system and the people who participate in it, the academy also served as a model for how to convey to an interested but uninformed audience how the systems works.
+- “Thank you for the opportunity to participate in the academy.
+Not only did I come away with a new respect for the legal system and the people who participate in it, the academy also served as a model for how to convey to an interested but uninformed audience how the system works.
 The obvious thought and effort that went into material preparation and topic and speaker selection all contributed to an experience that will have ramifications beyond the eight weeks for me.”

-The free eight-week program will provide an understanding of the work done by prosecutors and law enforcement in our district and an inside look in the criminal justice system.
+The free eight-week program provides an understanding of the work done by prosecutors and law enforcement in our district and gives an inside look at the criminal justice system.